arttuheinila/find_your_hat/README.md

-# FIND YOUR HAT GAME
+# Find Your Hat Terminal Game

 This is an interactive terminal game.
 You (as the player) need to find your hat without falling into holes.